chesteklab/LINK_dataset/README.md

 In this repository, you will find all the code used to create the figures and dataset presented in `Long-term Intracortical Neural activity and Kinematics (LINK): An intracortical neural dataset for chronic brain-machine interfaces, neuroscience, and machine learning`, Temmar et al. (NeurIPS D&B 2025)

-The repository is split into two sections, for dataset preparation and analysis.

 ## Getting the Data
 1. Clone this repository!
 2. In terminal, navigate to this repository and run `conda create -n LINK_dataset python=3.9 --file requirements.txt -y`